 respond to and defend against legal claims, insurance and;

 maintain and promote equality in the workplace;

+To determine suitability for agile working

 Provide pay records for pensions.

 Some special categories of personal data, such as information about health or medical conditions, is processed to carry out employment law obligations (such as those in relation to employees with disabilities and for health and safety purposes).